IanSinColorado/PythonStatisticalAnalysis/README.md

 Final Project for INFO 2201 - Information Science 2
-Read the project report for details on project
+Read the project writeupfor details on project